jar398/listtools/doc/guide.md

 Each record of each checklist has a name ('scientific name' if it includes authority information; 'canonical name' if not).
-The record's name has a designated individual known as the name's type specimen, or just 'type', according to the rules of biological nomenclature.
+The record's name has a designated individual known as the name's type specimen, or just 'type', according to the rules of taxonomic nomenclature.

 Therefore, each record has an associated type.